ccjensen/PlexMediaTagger/README.md

                        iTunes, etc.)
  `-o, --optimize`      interleave the audio and video samples, and put the
                        "MooV" atom at the beginning of the file
+ `--chapter-previews`  generate preview images for any chapter markers
- `--subtitles`         export any subtitles to the same path as the video
+ `--export-subtitles`  export any subtitles to the same path as the video
                        file
+ `--embed-subtitles`   embed compatible files with a compatible "sidecar"
+                       subtitle file if present
  `--artwork`           export the artwork to the same path as the video file
   `--stats`            gather "interesting" statistics about the items being
                        processed